 - 1. You must act in the best interests of your service users - 2.
 You must respect the confidentiality of your service users - 3.
 You must keep high standards of personal conduct - 4.
 You must provide any important about conduct, competence or health - 5.
 You must keep your professional knowledge and skills up to date - 6.
 You must act within the limits of your knowledge, skills and experience and, if necessary refer the matter to another practitioner - 7.
 You must maintain proper and effective communications with service users and other professionals - 8.
-You must effectively supervise tasks that you have asked others to carry out for vou - 9.
+You must effectively supervise tasks that you have asked others to carry out for you - 9.
 You must get informed consent to give treatment (except in an emergency) - 10.
 You must keep accurate records - 11.
 You must deal fairly and safely with the risks of infection - 12.
 You must limit your work or stop practising if your performance or judgement is affected by your health - 13.
-You must behave with integrity and honesty - 14.
-You must make sure that any advertising is accurate - 15.
+You must carry out your duties in a professional and ethical way - 14.
+You must behave with integrity and honesty - 15.
+You must make sure that any advertising is accurate - 16.
 You must make sure that your behaviour does not damage public confidence in you or your profession

 This document sets out the standards of conduct, performance and ethics.
-The standards explain our expectations of the health professionals we register, in terms of their professional behaviour.
+The standards explain our expectations of the health professionals we register, in terms of their behaviour and attitudes.
 The standards also apply to people who are applying to become registered.